 Very pertinent to the Biblical account of beginnings is the Genesis flood, which reconciles the geologic layers of the Earth and their enclosed fossils to a recent creation by God.
 Without a worldwide flood, as described in Genesis, it is not possible to explain the fossiliferous geologic layers found on all the continents of the Earth in the context of Biblical history.
 Without that flood one cannot reconcile the uniqueness of the various fossiliferous layers of the Earth with the six day creation event given by God in the fourth commandment and in the Genesis account of beginnings.
 At stake here are questions about the integrity of Scripture.
 This is not a question that can be easily dismissed.
-The question of the Bible as a whole.
+The question of the Genesis flood is paramount to the question of the integrity of the Biblical model of origins and of the Bible as a whole.
 Hence special attention will be given in this treatise to geologic questions about that horrendous event.